zksecurity/mina-credentials/spec/spec.md

 - `minaIssuerName`: The name of the issuer: utf-8 encoded string.
 - `minaDescription`: A human-readable description of the credential: utf-8 encoded string.
 - `minaIcon`: A byte array representing an icon for the credential.

-Any fields (inlcuding the standardized ones) MAY be omitted, wallets MUST handle the absence of any field gracefully, e.g. with a default icon.
-Wallets MUST NOT make trust decisions based on metadata, in particular, wallets MUST NOT verify the issuer based on the `minaIssuerName` field.
-Wallets MAY ignore ANY metadata field.

 ```javascript
 type Metadata = {